-- Converting Entity Information: The certificate of conversion is filed by the converting entity and should set forth the legal name of the converting general partnership. - Converted Entity Information: The entity following the conversion is the converted entity.
+- Converting Entity Information: The certificate of conversion is filed by the converting entity and should set forth the legal name of the converting entity and its jurisdiction of formation as part of the certificate.
+It is recommended that the date of formation and file number, if any, assigned by the secretary of state be provided to facilitate processing of the document. - Converted Entity Information: The entity following the conversion is the converted entity.
 The certificate of conversion must set forth the legal name of the converted entity.
 You must identify the organizational form of the converted entity by checking the box of one of the entity types listed.
 The jurisdiction of formation of the converted entity is included as a pre-printed statement. - Converted Entity Name: The name of the converted Texas filing entity will be checked for availability in accordance with section 5.053 of the BOC.
 If the converted entity name is the same as the name of any existing domestic or foreign filing entity, any fictitious name under which a foreign filing entity is registered to transact business in this state, any name reservation or registration, or the name of any existing registered series of a domestic limited liability company filed with the secretary of state, or if notarized written consent for the use of a similar name is required but cannot be obtained, the conversion cannot be filed.